ericoporto/agsbox2d/README.md

 Box2D itself is made by Erin Catto and is provided with a Z-Lib [LICENSE](Box2D/Box2D/LICENSE) too.

+Sprites used here includes the ones included with the Sierra template.

 Magic Cliffs background used on the demo is made by [ansimuz](https://opengameart.org/content/magic-cliffs-environment) and is available as CC-BY 3.0.

+Room 5 and 6 are made by [Buch](https://opengameart.org/users/buch), with the CC0 license.